RakeshRoy1995/sample-mictroservice/README.md

 # sample-mictroservice
-A sample microservice with php , laravel , node js , react js , mongoDB , maria DB , MYSQL connected with docker
+A sample microservice node js ,  mongoDB , connected with docker

+Simple way to run the project by npm start and have fun